-As pointed out, Mondrian regarded Cubist space as the representation of a common, intimate structure of things: opening up the consciousness to contemplation of the immense variety of the world while at the same time generating a synthesis capable of holding the multiplication imparted by external reality together as much as possible; opening up to the world without getting lost.
+Opening up the consciousness to contemplation of the immense variety of the world while at the same time generating a synthesis capable of holding the multiplication imparted by external reality together as much as possible; opening up to the world without getting lost.

-20: The linear strokes intersect, combine with one another, and separate once again in a constant alternation of the predominance of one direction or the other.
+PLATE 2 - 20: The linear strokes intersect, combine with one another, and separate once again in a constant alternation of the predominance of one direction or the other.
 Every sign turns into something different but can always be traced back to a single intimate reality (the perpendicular relationship) constantly changing in appearance.
 One of these signs appears in the center, shifted slightly upward and contained inside a rectangular area.
-Unlike the situation observed for the other signs, the opposite directions appear to attain a more stable equilibrium in this central rectangle which pears as a sort of model in which a perfect equilibrium is attained, while all the other signs suggest situations that approach that ideal situation to differing degrees and thereby evoke the multiplicity of nature and the ever-changing situations of life in all their becoming.
-That rectangle evokes a sense of stability and unity (the spiritual) in a space which multiplies and diversifies elsewhere (the mutability of nature and life).
-Expressed through the metaphor of a tree when still veiled by appearances (17, 18), the relationship between multiplicity (the branches) and unity (the trunk) was now expressed in abstract form, that is to say in a clear form, with a variety
+Unlike the situation observed for the other signs, the opposite directions appear to attain a more stable equilibrium in this central rectangle which pears as a sort of model in which a perfect equilibrium is attained, while all the other signs suggest situations that approach that ideal situation to differing degrees and thereby evoke the multiplicity of the Natural and the ever-changing situations of life in all their becoming.
+That rectangle evokes a sense of stability and unity (the Spiritual) in a space which multiplies and diversifies elsewhere.

+Expressed through the metaphor of a tree when still veiled by appearances (PLATE 2 - 17, 18), the relationship between multiplicity (the branches) and unity (the trunk) was now expressed in abstract form, that is to say in a clear form, with a variety of imbalanced perpendicular dashes and a central rectangle showing equilibrium and synthesis (20).